 Follow social media accounts that give you the information you need.
 Keeping up with news outlets and issue organizations is a great way to stay informed about plastic pollution.
 Understand that different accounts have different goals-from providing information to influencing opinion-so read with a critical eye.
-Find us on X/Twitter (@A4GL), Instagram (@alliance4greatlakes), Facebook (Alliance for the Great Lakes), and LinkedIn (Alliance for the Great Lakes).
+Find us on X/Twitter (@A4GL), Instagram (@alliance4greatlakes), Facebook (Alliance for the Great Lakes).